johanngerberding/johannsblog/_drafts/2020-08-20-Pose-Estimation-Overview.md

 $$PDJ = \frac{\sum_{i=1}^{n} bool(d_{i} < threshold * diagonal_{bbox})}{n}$$

 where $d_{i}$ represents the euclidean distance between the ground truth keypoint and the predicted keypoint.
 The $bool()$ function returns 1 if the distance is smaller than the diagonal times the threshold (e.g. 0.05) and 0 if its not.
 The integer $n$ describes the number of keypoints.

+### Percentage of Correct Keypoints (PCK)

+(original paper: Multimodal decomposable models for human pose estimation 2013)

+Can be the same as PDJ where the torso diameter is used as base element for the threshold calculation.
+The threshold can also be 50% of the head bone link, which is denoted as PCKh@0.5.
+This alleviates the problem with shorter limbs.

 ### Object Keypoint Similarity (OKS) based mAP